Brandon689/WpfViteReactHost/README.md

 ## VS Electron
 - Only 40mb of memory instead of around 100mb.
 - WebView2 uses Edge, which is chromium based, so its similar to Electron.
+- Not cross platform, Edge dependency.
+Could use CEFSharp instead.

 ![Screenshot of the application](screenshot.png)